abrahamchandy95/MockTxns/README.md

    The builder also returns a starting clearing house with per-account balances, overdraft products, and credit limits applied.
 2. Insurance premium and claim events are merged in.
 3. Financial-product obligations (mortgage/auto/student/tax) are emitted through a unified obligation emitter that models late/missed/partial/cure cycles with delinquency clustering.
-4. **Authoritative pre-fraud chronological replay.** The combined stream is sorted by `(timestamp, source, target, amount)` and replayed against the starting ledger.
+4. **Authoritative pre-fraud chronological replay.** The combined stream is stable-sorted by the composite audit key `(timestamp, source, target, amount, fraud flag, ring, channel, device, IP)` and replayed against the starting ledger.
 This pass is the only place where balance-gated drops are recorded, and the only place that **emits liquidity events** — overdraft fees (one per courtesy-tap, capped at 3/day) and monthly LOC interest (dollar-seconds integral × APR / seconds-per-year).
 5. **Fraud injection.** Camouflage and illicit transactions are added to the draft ledger based on the target illicit ratio (`targetIllicitP`, default 0.5%).
 6. **Post-fraud replay.** Same ledger replayed with fraud included, but liquidity-event emission disabled so the fees/interest from the first pass aren't double-emitted.
 7. **Account-registry validation.** Every referenced account ID must be in the registry.